-For more information about the Willoughby PhD Studentships please email Professor Paul Chapple.
+For more information please email Professor Paul Chapple.

 We frequently advertise stand-alone PhD studentships funded by charitable bodies, industry and Queen Mary University of London.

 During their studies, the progression of each research student is closely monitored.
 For PhD and MD(Res) students, there are progression points at 9, 18 and 30 months when students produce interim reports of their progress and future plans for consideration by two independent assessors in conjunction with reports from the supervisors.
 Students also present at ‘Research In Progress’ meetings, at which PhD students and junior post-doctoral researchers share their on-going experimental work with researchers from across the WHRI.

 Within Barts and the London School of Medicine and Dentistry, all students participate fully in a doctoral development training scheme, based on the Vitae Researcher Development Framework.
 This approach means that students are well prepared to become successful independent researchers and fully equipped with the necessary skills to enter the workplace.
 During their training period, students work with their supervisors and independent assessors to identify their individual training needs.
 In addition to opportunities within WHRI, students can undertake training programs from a range of activities offered by the wider School of Medicine and Dentistry and by QMUL’s Learning Institute.

 Our aim is to provide all our students with the experience of cutting-edge research conducted at the highest level, coupled with the attainment of the transferable skills essential for success in research and research-related careers.
 Former students and fellows include Professors at Yale, Singapore, Frankfurt, Washington, and institutions throughout the UK, as well as CEOs and R&D Directors of major companies.